vujicictijana/MIDAS/README.md

 # Ice-Cream-Dataset

 The dataset is generated from the ice-cream factory simulation environmencomposed of two modules, mixer and pasteurizer.
 The values of analog sensors for Mixer level, Pasteurizer level and Pasteurizer temperature are modified using two anomaly injection options: freezing value and step change.
+The dataset is composed of 115 runs, 40 normal and 75 with anomalies.
+It is provided as 100 CSV files.

 Columns:
 <ul>